lbertenasco/ap-cordova-plugin-openwith/README.md

 ## Background

 iOS and Android each have their own ways of handing over files to an app.
 This plugin abstracts them behind a single and simplified interface.
 It does not expose all subtleties of each system, be this should be enough for 99% of people.
 Are you the 1% that needs more?
-Fork and PR if it makes sense, or [ask for help](mailto://contact@fovea.cc).
+Fork and PR if it makes sense.

 The plugin's API mostly follows Android's terminology.